-7. Avengers: Infinity War will be filmed in Scotland
+7. Avengers: Infinity War was filmed in Scotland

-Per The Telegraph, scenes for Marvel’s Avengers: Infinity War will be filmed at several locations in Scotland, including “Edinburgh, Glasgow and the Highlands.”
-Filming is expected to start on February 28 and last about six months.
+Per The Telegraph, scenes for Marvel’s Avengers: Infinity War were shot at several locations in Scotland, including “Edinburgh, Glasgow and the Highlands.”
+Filming wrapped in 2017, though production on the untitled Avengers 4 film continued into 2018.

 8. Spider-Man will show up